Mavrokordatos family

-The House of Mavrokordatos (Μαυροκορδάτος), variously also Mavrocordato, Mavrocordatos, Mavrocordat, Mavrogordato or Maurogordato, is the name of a family of Phanariot Greeks originally from Chios, in which a branch rose to a princely rank and was distinguished in the history of the Ottoman Empire, Wallachia, Moldavia, and modern Greece.
+The House of Mavrokordatos (Μαυροκορδάτος), variously also Mavrocordato, Mavrocordatos, Mavrocordat (in Wallachia and Moldavia), Mavrogordato or Maurogordato, is the name of a family of Phanariot Greeks originally from Chios, in which a branch rose to a princely rank and was distinguished in the history of the Ottoman Empire, Wallachia, Moldavia, and modern Greece.

 History

-The family, whose members given the title of Imperial Count by Leopold I in 1699 later became Hospodars of Wallachia and Moldavia, was founded by the merchant Nikolaos Mavrokordatos (1522–1570) from the island of Chios.
-In 1875 the Mavrocordatoi were also recognized as Princes of the Russian Empire by the Emperor Alexander II of Russia.
+The family was founded by the merchant Nikolaos Mavrokordatos (1522–1570) from the island of Chios.
+They rose through the ranks of the nobility of Chios and were given the title of Count of the Holy Roman Empire by Leopold I, Holy Roman Emperor, in 1699.
+Later they became hospodars of Wallachia and Moldavia.
+In 1875 the Mavrocordatoi were also recognized as princes of the Russian Empire by Emperor Alexander II of Russia.